kogyeonghoon/blogpost/_posts/2025-04-28-symmetrized-diffusion.md

 ### Future Directions

-In this article, we introduce a current stauts of an ongoing research.
+In this article, we introduce a current stauts of an ongoing research named **Permutation Symmetrized Diffusion Models**.
 As this research continues, we plan to analyze sampling trajectories and better understand the model's dynamics on the quotient manifold.
 We hope these insights will guide core methodology improvements, such as optimized noise schedules and more efficient MCMC sampling strategies, aiming for better score matching and faster convergence.
 We also plan to evaluate scalability and generalizability using larger, more complex datasets like GEOM-DRUG <d-cite key="axelrod2022geom"></d-cite>.
 We look forward to our permutation-symmetrized approach improving diffusion model methodologies for 3D molecular generation tasks.